qazpllp/tob/Readme.md

 # Pythonanywhere

 Set up a virtualenv (https://help.pythonanywhere.com/pages/Virtualenvs).
+Additionally install dotenv `pip install python-dotenv`.

 Include dotenv python package to make use of env variables (https://help.pythonanywhere.com/pages/environment-variables-for-web-apps).
-Run `pip install dotenv` within the pythonanywhere console, using the appropriate virual environment.
+Run `pip install python-dotenv` within the pythonanywhere console, using the appropriate virual environment.
 Load it within the wsgi.py file: e.g. `load_dotenv('/home/<user>/tob/.env')`.
 Ensure the .env file has `export ...` preceeding each variable.

 set static path according to settings.py.
 By default this should be the url: `/static`, and the path can be anywhere relevant, e.g. `~/tob/code/static`.
 This setting is adjusted within the "website" tab.
 Also do the same for media files `~tob/code/media` to `media`, as per the MEDIA_ROOT and MEDIA_URL values in the settings file.